 Minimum Salary is $1300

-We don’t accept unpaid opportunities unless you are going to get other compensation such as credits (for a class) if you are still studying, but then you will have to prove you will be able to afford living in the USA without an income.
+Yes, the minimum salary is a requirement to host a J1 Participant, we don’t accept unpaid opportunities unless you are going to get other compensation such as credits (for a class) if you are still studying, but then you will have to prove you will be able to afford to live in the USA without an income.
 But in general, we always encourage hard work to be rewarded and so we always recommend you insist on a fair salary according to your experience and skills, and the minimum established by the U.S. Department of State is $1300.

 English Must be the Main Language

 In order to live out the full authentic American experience, we insist the primary language spoken in the office be English.
-It might sound like an obvious requirement but some companies that have an office in the USA but their headquarters are elsewhere, and often have employees from that original country which could mean that the day-to-day communications are not in English.
+It might sound like an obvious requirements to host a J1 Participant but some companies that have an office in the USA but their headquarters are elsewhere and often have employees from that original country which could mean that the day-to-day communications are not in English.
 So even if it sounds tempting, remember that you are going to the USA to grow professionally and improve your English language level is part of the amazing challenge that will change your life!

 Valid Insurance Policy

+It is an important one between all requirements to host a J1 Participant.
 Whether it’s a Workers Compensation Policy or a Certificate of Liability Insurance – it’s something the company must have in order to qualify as a Host Company.
 But don’t worry about this one – we’ll ask them directly – and most companies do have it!
 It proves that the employees are insured in case anything happens.
-Yes, as I said, leave this criteria to us, we just wanted to let you know it can be grounds for rejecting an American company.
+Yes, as I said, leave these criteria to us, we just wanted to let you know it can be grounds for rejecting an American company.

 Commitment to your Experience

 Even if you are an experienced professional, remember that the J1 visa is a program meant to help you grow professionally through training in a U.S.-based company.
-So although the mere fact of living in the USA for a given period of time sounds amazing enough, you will be there mainly to learn so it’s vital that the company understands that.
-It must commit to supervising you continuously and to encouraging your immersion in the American culture, so that when you leave you have no regrets…
+So although the mere fact of living in the USA for a given period of time sounds amazing enough, you will be there mainly to learn so it’s vital that the company understands that is a requirement to host a J1 Participant.
+It must commit to supervising you continuously and to encouraging your immersion in the American culture, so that when you leave you to have no regrets…